 Strictly speaking, O2 is also unable to emit (if it's in the electronic ground state).
 A symmetrical diatomic molecule (in ground state) lacks a dipole moment and therefore does not couple (strongly) to the electromagnetic field, that is, it is "spectroscopically invisible" (unless we excite it electronically into a state with non-zero dipole moment).

 Atomic oxygen is only capable of electronic excitation.
 It cannot vibrate, because with respect to what?
-Rotations are its private affairs without physical comsequences, just like a point that rotates might get dizzy, but an external observer won't ever notice ;-).
+Rotations are its private affairs without physical consequences, just like a point that rotates might get dizzy, but for an external observer that doesn't make a difference ;-).

 Some people seem to believe that iodine is involved in OI and NaI (forming a diatomic molecule like OH), but they have fallen into another notation trap: the O I 558 nm line (for example) is due to a plain solitary oxygen atom.
 The Roman number I is the ionization level +one, in spectroscopic notation.
 For example, a spectral line in the solar corona labelled Fe XIII is due to a 12-times ionized iron ion (don't read this aloud!).
 That means, O I is oxygen with ionization level zero, or neutral oxygen (not an ion).
 This is all a late collateral damage of the missing zero in the Roman number system... ;-)

-Many, many web sites try to explain airglow, often with too little success (see, e.g., wikipedia in English or, worse, in Spanish ; both variants are now "adorned" by artist's views of dayglow and nightglow which pretend to be photographs...).
+Many, many web sites try to explain airglow, often with too little success (see, e.g., wikipedia in English or, worse, in Spanish ; both variants had until recently been "adorned" by artist's views of dayglow and nightglow which pretended to be photographs.
+Latest ISS photos are now so popular that the illustration problem has gone away, but not the explanation problem).
 They frequently succeed in stating what airglow is not:

 Airglow cannot be excited during daytime and emit during the night, because a night lasts in the order of 40 thousand seconds, while optical lifetimes of excited atoms and molecules range from sub-nanoseconds to hundreds of seconds.
 The excitation would have decayed completely before night falls!